JakobSar/LaTeXBeamerTemplate/README.md

 # LaTeXBeamerTemplate
-My most used LaTeX Beamer template for presentations in seminars in the colors of the University of Mannheim
+My most used LaTeX Beamer template at Uni for presentations in seminars in the colors of the University of Mannheim

-Feel free to use for your projects
+Feel free to adapt and use for your projects